TrueSightDAO/.github/profile/README.md

 - Our values are courage, perserverance, vigilance and temperance

 ## What we do
-We are a DAO, where members can build to earn.
-They can also earn by making correct market predictions with our protocol.
-They can also earn when other members pay to see their predictions.
+We are a DAO and we operate a money game.
+Members can earn in our economy by helping build our game or by making correct market predictions in our game.
+They can also earn by selling their predictions.

 Periodically, the DAO can vote to run a 7 War of Truths.
 DAO members can join the war as competitors.
 They can also bet on competitors to earn.
-To find our more, read our [quick intro guide](https://github.com/TrueSightDAO/TrueSightDAO/blob/main/assets/2022%20True%20Sight%20DAO%20-%20concept%20presentation.pdf).
+To find our more, read our [quick intro guide](https://docs.google.com/presentation/d/1mAeCLO6FdP1-ucUvWx44JUVtnaLNfKZH/edit?usp=sharing&ouid=115975718038592349436&rtpof=true&sd=true).

 ## How to participate
-Apart from making market predictions, other ways to start earning is by contributing insights or hunting for bounties listed on our bounty board.
+The easiest way to start contributing is by join public discussions on [Discord](https://discord.gg/gEfypKdCEW).

-The best way to start contributing insights is by becoming part of our public discussions on [Discord](https://discord.gg/gEfypKdCEW).
+Another way is by joining our game play in our [Discord](https://discord.gg/RzMQpwVPmw) after you have [bought some TSD tokens](https://trade.dexlab.space/#/market/FLX66kLVmG1De27DTvHU2UkxbToK36k2b5bTaMroMqqc).

 ## Community
 - [Discord](https://discord.gg/gEfypKdCEW)